 They need to know if you have any of these conditions:\n-asthma\n-cough that does not go away\n-cough with a lot of phlegm\n-diabetes\n-glaucoma\n-heart disease\n-high blood pressure\n-taken an MAOI like Carbex, Eldepryl, Marplan, Nardil, or Parnate in last 14 days\n-thyroid disease\n-trouble passing urine\n-an unusual or allergic reaction to chlorpheniramine, dextromethorphan, pseudoephedrine, other medicines, foods, dyes, or preservatives\n-pregnant or trying to get pregnant\n-breast-feeding

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 Let your doctor know if you have congestion or cough that lasts for more than 7 days.
 Call your doctor if you get a fever.\n\nYou may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

-Keep out of the reach of children.\n\nStore at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Protect from light.
+Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Do not freeze.
 Throw away any unused medicine after the expiration date.

-Last Updated: March 19, 2009
+Last Updated: April 6, 2009